Const!

 specifier on a member function is what allows that member

-function to be called by const
+function to be called by const version fo the object.

 For example: